anagha-google/cloud-composer-setup-foundations/README.md

 ### Module 1: Public Cloud Composer 2 setup

-This module covers the below.
-The module is standalone and is available in [here](https://github.com/anagha-google/composer2-basic-orchestration).<br>
+This module includes the below sub-modules, is standalone and is available in a separate [repo](https://github.com/anagha-google/composer2-basic-orchestration).<br>
 If you need to start with a secure Cloud Composer 2 cluster, skip to section 2, below.
+The same DAGs in module 1 are used across modules.

 | # | Sub-Modules |
 | -- | :--- |